dmuenz/KeepWiFiOn/README.md

   * turn_on_wifi
 2. Open Terminal and run the command `~/Downloads/install_KeepWiFiOn --local`

-In this case Step 2 will
+In this case Step 2 will use the files you already downloaded.
+Note that all 4 downloaded files must be in the same directory (e.g. ~/Downloads).